Premik/docker-copyedit/README.md

 old image is possibly just tagged with the new name.

 By default the tool will use a local "load.tmp" temporary directory.
-You may set "-t $TMPDIR" explicitly to have it run in a normal temporary directory - but be aware that the archive files during save/load can be quite big and the tool will even unpack the archives temporarily.
+You may set "-T $TMPDIR" explicitly to have it run in a normal temporary directory - but be aware that the archive files during save/load can be quite big and the tool will even unpack the archives temporarily.
 That's why